libxsmm/libxsmm/README.md

 For example, installing the library into a specific location (including some selection of statically generated Intel SSE kernels) looks like:

 ```
-make SSE=1 MNK="1 2 3 4 5" PREFIX=/path/to/libxsmm-install install
+make MNK="1 2 3 4 5" PREFIX=/path/to/libxsmm-install install
 make clean
 ```

 Performing `make install-minimal` omits the documentation (`PREFIX/share/libxsmm`).
+Moreover, PINCDIR, POUTDIR, PBINDIR, and PDOCDIR (`share/libxsmm`) allow to customize the locations underneath of the PREFIX location.

 ## Performance
 ### Tuning
-By default all supported host code paths are generated (with the compiler picking the one according to the feature bits of the host).
-Specifying a particular code path will not only save some time when generating the static code ("printing"), but also enable cross-compilation for a target that is different from the compiler's host.
-The build system allows to conveniently select the target system when invoking 'make': SSE=3 (in fact SSE!=0), AVX=1, AVX=2 (with FMA), and AVX=3 are supported.
-The latter is targeting the Intel Knights Landing processor family ("KNL") and future Intel Xeon processors using foundational Intel AVX-512 instructions (AVX-512F):
+Specifying a particular code path is not really necessary if the JIT backend is not disabled.
+However, disabling JIT compilation, statically generating a collection of kernels, and targeting a specific instruction set extension for the entire library looks like:

 ```
-make AVX=3
+make JIT=0 AVX=3 MNK="1 2 3 4 5"
 ```

+The above example builds a library which cannot be deployed to anything else but the Intel Knights Landing processor family ("KNL") or future Intel Xeon processors supporting foundational Intel AVX-512 instructions (AVX-512F).
+Similarly, SSE=0 (or JIT=0 without SSE or AVX build flag) employs an "arch-native" approach whereas AVX=1, AVX=2 (with FMA), and AVX=3 are specifically selecting the kind of Intel AVX code.

-An extended interface can generated which allows to perform software prefetches.
+An extended interface can be generated which allows to perform software prefetches.
 Prefetching data might be helpful when processing batches of matrix multiplications where the next operands are farther away or otherwise unpredictable in their memory location.
 The prefetch strategy can be specified similar as shown in the section [Generator driver](#generator-driver) i.e., by either using the number of the shown enumeration, or by exactly using the name of the prefetch strategy.
 The only exception is PREFETCH=1 which is enabling a default strategy ("AL2_BL2viaC" rather than "nopf").
 The following example is requesting the "AL2jpst" strategy:

 ```
 make PREFETCH=8
 ```

 The prefetch interface is extending the signature of all kernels by three arguments (pa, pb, and pc).
-These additional three arguments are specifying the locations of the operands of the next multiplication (the next a, b, and c).
+These additional arguments are specifying the locations of the operands of the next multiplication (the next a, b, and c matrices).

 Further, the generated interface of the library also encodes the parameters the library was built for (static information).
 This helps optimizing client code related to the library's functionality.
 For example, the LIBXSMM_MAX_* and LIBXSMM_AVG_* information can be used with the LIBXSMM_PRAGMA_LOOP_COUNT macro in order to hint loop trip counts when handling matrices related to the problem domain of LIBXSMM.